golden-vcr/image-tools/README.md

 # image-tools

-The **image-tools** repo contains and scripts that aid in the process of scanning and cataloguing new tapes as they're added to the Golden VCR library.
+The **image-tools** repo contains tools and scripts that aid in the process of scanning and cataloguing new tapes as they're added to the Golden VCR library.
 This is a largely manual workflow that takes place locally.

 ## Prerequisites